grimme-lab/CPCM-X/README.md

 ```
 You afterwards have to manually install the created binary in the path of your choice.

-### Building with Fortran Package Manager (deprected)
+### Building with Fortran Package Manager (deprecated)
-At the moment, building with Fortran Package Manager is sadly not supported anymore.
+At the moment, building with Fortran Package Manager is not supported anymore.

 ## Usage of the standalone
 You can either use a commandline version of ``CPCM-X`` or create a detailed input for your calculation.